You are using an outdated browser. Upgrade your browser today for a better experience of this site and many others.

 For individuals net gains are added to 'total taxable income' to determine the appropriate rate of tax.
 The standard rate applies only to the net gains which, when added to total taxable income do not exceed the 'basic rate band'.

-Gains which qualify for 'Investors' Relief' are charged at 10% for the first £10m of qualifying gains.
+Gains which qualify for 'Investors' Relief' are charged at 14% (10% for 2024/25) for the first £10m of qualifying gains.

-Gains which qualify for 'Entrepreneurs' Relief' are charged at 10% for the first £1 million.
+Gains which qualify for 'Business Asset Disposal Relief' are charged at 14% (10% for 2024/25) for the first £1 million.

 The higher rate applies to higher rate and additional rate taxpayers.

-21 Mar 2025
+21 May 2025

 Get in touch with Branston Adams to arrange your free consultation.